Skeagle137/vrncorereloaded/README.md

-# VRNcore Reloaded
+# VRNcore
-A project aimed at reviving a custom minecraft plugin I made for my own server in mid-2018, now compatible with 1.19.x
+A project aimed at reviving a custom minecraft plugin I made for my own server in mid-2018.